holgerl/3d-visualization-workshop/tasks/task3.md

 We'll get into Attributes in the next task, so for now we'll focus on Uniforms and Varyings.

-A uniform is a value that is constant across all invocations of a shader program.
+A uniform is a value that is constant across all invocations of a shader program in a render.
 This is typically used for things like current time, textures or sound level.
 Values that are the same for all vertices in a geometry.
+Note that the uniforms can be changed between each fully rendered image, so they are not constant forever.

 A varying is a kind of value that is assigned in a vertex shader and read in a fragment shader.
 It is helpful for passing along data derived from the current vertex.
 For instance the normal vector (the direction of up for a given vertex) or the texture value for the given vertex.